apigee/consumer-data-standards-au/setup/mtls/README.md

 Before you can run the mTLS setup script, you'll need to install the following prerequisites:

 - *gcloud*, Google Cloud CLI tool.
 Installation instructions: https://cloud.google.com/sdk/docs/install
 - *jq*.
-If using Linux, install it by running: sudo apt-get install jq
+If using Linux, install it by running: sudo apt-get install jq.
+Version required: v1.111 or higher
 - *apigeecli*, tool to manage Apigee entities.
 Download the appropriate binary for your platform from https://github.com/apigee/apigeecli/releases

 To run the mTLS setup script: